 Update Debian Before Installing LEMP Stack

-Before you install WordPress, update your Debian system to prevent potential conflicts.
+Before you install WordPress, update your Debian system to ensure all packages are current and prevent potential dependency conflicts.
+Running updates first also ensures you receive the latest security patches for your base system.
 Open your terminal and run:

 sudo apt update && sudo apt upgrade